What Is Cytoreduction Surgery With HIPEC?

-The benefits of HIPEC cytoreductive surgery can be seen in a clear trend towards survival amongst patients with peritoneal cancer, along with a well-tolerated side effect profile.
+The benefits of HIPEC cytoreductive surgery can be seen in a clear trend toward survival among patients with peritoneal cancer, along with well-tolerated side effects.

-Due to the nature of the concentrated one-time dose of chemotherapy drugs, patients get the benefits of chemotherapy without adverse side effects such as nausea, vomiting, and hair loss.
+Due to the nature of the concentrated one-time dose of chemotherapy drugs, patients get the survival benefit of chemotherapy without adverse side effects such as nausea, vomiting, and hair loss.

 HIPEC Cytoreductive Surgery Risks and Side Effects

-Due to the invasiveness and long potential duration of this surgery, complications in the process are relevant factors in the success and recovery of patients during and after cytoreductive surgery and HIPEC treatment.
+Because of the invasiveness and length of this surgery, complications are relevant factors in the success and recovery of patients during and after cytoreductive surgery and HIPEC treatment.

 Complications may include: